Eric-Ward475/Class-Notes/Science/Biology H/Unit 2 - The Chemistry of Life/Biological macromolecules (2.3 - 2.4).md

-- All biological macro-molecules are made of carbon, hydrogen, oxygen, nitrogen, phosphorus and sulfur
+- All biological macromolecules are made of carbon, hydrogen, oxygen, nitrogen, phosphorus and sulfur
 	- Acronym: CHONPS
 	- Not all molecules use all of them (Eg: Carbohydrates only use carbon, hydrogen and oxygen)